Bira/octopus-carnival/_posts/2026-07-23-dfrpg-adventurers-barbarian.md

 can save some money by taking something big and relatively cheap like a spear, axe or mace.
 Swords are expensive!

+## Example Barbarian

+Way back in 2017 when the DFRPG had just come out, I wrote up most of the Pathfinder iconics as DFRPG starting characters.
+You can look at Amiri the Barbarian [here][1].

 ## Coming up Next

 Bards!

+[1]: {{ "/2017/09/25/pathfinder-dfrpg-barbarian.html" | relative_url }}